camillethuyentruong/protocols/sporemat.md

    > If stored in a Petri dish, the collection can be dried directly by placing the Petri dish in the dehydrator or container with silica

- - Store collections in herbarium boxes (or Petri dishes sealed with their lid) horizontally to avoid crashing them.
+ - Store collections in herbarium boxes (or Petri dishes sealed with their lid) horizontally to avoid crushing them.

 *Material needed for fungarium storage:*

 <img src="https://user-images.githubusercontent.com/46766469/184759199-15ce8a11-7fec-45bd-9e75-39d53ca5073f.jpg" width="300" />

-*Specimen glued on cardboard:*
+*Specimen glued on heavy card stock paper:*

 <img src="https://user-images.githubusercontent.com/46766469/184757855-cf5c69f3-c296-42d1-84a7-7a8588a07fa7.jpg" width="300" />

-*Cover to preserve the specimen from crashing:*
+*Cover to preserve the specimen from being crushed:*

 <img src="https://user-images.githubusercontent.com/46766469/184759070-644015ed-ccee-4210-b9f3-482038524cf5.jpg" width="300" />

 ## How to sample material for DNA sequencing

-Spore mats have few morphological characters and species identification relies mostly on DNA.
+Spore mats have few morphological characters and species identification relies mostly on microscopy and DNA.
+Microscopic characters can help to differentiate families (genera in some cases), but not species.
 Luckily they are easy to sequence.

 To extract DNA from spore mats:
  - Sterilize a razor blade with a flame and/or an alcohol wipe, and carefully scrape the surface of the spore mat, avoiding any soil or debris from other organisms.